sapegin/washingcode-book/manuscript/120_Linting.md

 #### Disable style rules

 In the past, we were using linters not only to find bugs in the code but also to establish a consistent code style on a project.
-Now, this job is done better by code formatters (see the [next chapter](#formatting)), and there’s little need to keep style rules in our linter configs.
+Now, this job is done better by code formatters, and there’s little need to keep style rules in our linter configs.

-We’ll cover a few exceptions later in this chapter.
+I> We’ll cover a few exceptions later in this chapter.
+We talk more code style in the [Code style](#code-style) chapter, and about code formatting in the [Autoformat your code](#formatting).

 #### Don’t overpolice the code